 - Budget-Savvy - French macarons cost a pretty penny when you buy them from a bakery, but with my step-by-step recipe you can make a batch for just a fraction of the cost!

-- Almond Flour - Make sure you’re reaching for fine blanched almond flour rather than coarser almond meal in order to achieve a perfectly smooth, glossy exterior.
+- Almond Flour - Make sure youโre reaching for fine blanched almond flour rather than coarser almond meal in order to achieve a perfectly smooth, glossy exterior.
+Extra almond flour on hand?
+Whip up a batch of Almond Frangipane!

 See the recipe card below for a full list of ingredients and measurements.